glgraca/xgrep/README.md

 ```

 If there are two arguments it checks if the second argument is a file and, if it doesn't exist, the script simply reads from STDIN.

+If you specify output, you have to include a newline if you want one.
+Otherwise, it you print out each line just as grep does.